 Let’s say you’re at a dinner party and one of the guests asks you, “So, what do you do?”
 Can you answer in one sentence so that they understand your company?

-Being able to distill your company into one simple sentence is incredibly valuable.
+Being able to distill what your company does into one simple sentence is incredibly valuable.
 It helps you, as an entrepreneur, focus on exactly what you do and who you’re doing it for.
 It also helps you clearly market your business.
 A simple headline at the top of your website or brochures will communicate the core essence of your company and generate interest in learning more about what you do.